blake-budd1/Group54/LocalBussinessFinder/Backend/backend_readme.md

   - Check if status code is as expected, which will be returned from the handler method function.
   - If status code is equal to 'StatusOk' which is equal to 200, then the test passed, otherwise,
       - returned a different status code and failed test case.

-## Current implementation with front-end:
-As of right now, an html template is being used for both logging in and signing up.
-By navigating to localhost:3000/signup, users are able to create an account which is stored in the database.
-Once that is done, it redirects the user to their business page (localhost:3000/{businessName}).
-After the initial signup, the user can use localhost:3000/login to sign into their account, which also redirects to their business page (localhost:3000/{businessName}).